Do you feel FOMO when you hear stories about Teslanaires, who struck gold by investing in TSLA early?

 - Red dots mean energy is being built up, and will be released in either strong bullish or bearish price moves

-By referencing TTM Squeeze with the stock chart of TSLA, we can see 3 times out of the last 4 bullish moves happened immediately after the red dots.
+By referencing TTM Squeeze with the stock chart of TSLA, we can see 3 times out of the last 4 bullish spikes happened immediately after the red dots.

 We also notice the red dots happened when the Bollinger Bands were narrowest, which means the options were the cheapest due to low IV.
 They were good opportunites to buy Call options to anticipate strong bullish moves.